-Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not Applicable \$ \$ personnel.
+Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not Applicable \$ \$ All personnel are contractual, not permanent State staff.
+Personnel costs 2% annually throughout the grant period. s are est imated to 1 rise by personnel.
 The State fringe benefit package does not apply.
 The percentage used throughout the application, 7.75%, represents the costs of Social Security and Workers' Compensation.